-There is no HMRC limit on the benefits that may be provided for a member under the SSAS.
-However, if the total value of the member's pension savings, under all registered pension schemes, exceeds the 'lifetime allowance' then there will be an additional tax charge, called the lifetime allowance charge, on the excess.
+There is no limit on the benefits that may be provided for a member in the Scheme.
+However, if the total value of your pension savings, under all registered pension schemes, exceeds the 'lifetime allowance' then there will be an additional tax charge, called the lifetime allowance tax charge, on the excess.
 The lifetime allowance is currently £1.25 million.